5 Alzheimer’s Myths: Separating Fact from Fiction

-Studies done in assisted living communities show that the there’s a mix of individuals, from varying socioeconomic backgrounds, who suffer from the disease.
+Studies done in assisted living communities have found that those who suffer from the disease come from varying socioeconomic backgrounds and education levels.
 And, on the flip side, some of the most cognitively aware people in their golden years come from varying backgrounds—from lawyers to plumbers to homemakers.
 Read more about this study in “The Secret to Staying Young and Avoiding Dementia.”

 Dr. Karlawish did note that people with higher education levels seem to be diagnosed with dementia in the early stages as family members, as well as the individuals, notice the changes in brain functioning ability and communication sooner.
 “People who have more intellectual jobs and more education tend to have more IQ in the first place, therefore, they may be quicker to notice any changes they may experience.”

-Myth 5: “Memory loss is an inevitable part of aging.”
+5. “Memory loss is an inevitable part of aging”

-But while memory loss occurs with age, Alzheimer’s and dementia don’t always occur.
-In fact there are many people who live to a ripe old age of 90s— and even join the ranks of the centenarians — who never experience dementia.
+While memory loss increases with age, Alzheimer’s and dementia don’t always occur.
+In fact there are many people who live to a ripe old age of 90 — and even join the ranks of the centenarians — who never experience dementia.
 Dr. Gary Small, director of the UCLA Center on Aging, reiterated that sentiment.
 “The brain tends to age like other organs, but it’s generally not incapacitated.
 The average person may only notice a delay in retrieval of information.”